Lightskyz/JS30-Challenge/README.md

 - Each challenge is developed with PugJS, SASS and Javascript
 - You can generate a challenge: `python new.py [challenge-name]`
 - Challenges are convert into HTML and CSS files thanks to gulp
+- Hot reloading available!
-- Hosting it with Netlify
+- Hosting it with Netlify (configuration -- folder: /dist & script: `gulp build`)
 - Local static server with BrowserSync

 ## Checklist